KHanghoj/popgenteach/exercise1.md

 ## Installing driftR locally ##

-Open `R` and run the following code:
+Open `R` and run the following code (should take less than 3 minutes)

 ```R
 	ipak <- function(pkg){